Canard explosion and relaxation oscillation in planar, piecewise-smooth, continuous systems: Results

 Now suppose $\beta_- \geq 0$.
 Then the equilibria is a stable node for $\lambda <0$ and transitions to an unstable focus as $\lambda$ increases through zero.
 Comparison with a shadow system will show that the bifurcation is supercritical.
 Let the shadow system be where with $\tilde{f}_-'(x) < 0$ for all $x < 0$ and $\tilde{f}_-'(0) =\min{0, -\eps g_y}.$ Define $\tilde{\alpha}_-,\tilde{\beta}_-$ to be the corresponding quantities for the shadow system.
 Then $\tilde{\alpha}_- \leq 0$, and

 since $g_x(0,0;0,\eps) > \max \{- f_+'(0) g_y(0,0;0,\eps), -f_-'(0) g_y(0,0;0,\eps) \}$.
-Therefore, the shadow system\eqref{shadowPf} satisfies the conditions of (iii-a), and for $\lambda >0$ small enough there will be a stable periodic orbit.
+Therefore, the shadow system\eqref{shadowPf} satisfies the conditions of (iii-b), and for $\lambda >0$ small enough there will be a stable periodic orbit.
 By Lemma \ref{lem:CorShad}, orbits of the main system \eqref{general} are bounded inside the orbits of the shadow system.
 Since the only equilibrium point inside the periodic orbit is repelling, the Poincar\'{e}-Bendixson theorem guarantees the existence of an attracting periodic orbit, and this orbit will be bounded inside the periodic orbit of the shadow system.
 This proves (iii-b).
+The bifurcation is depicted in Figure \ref{fig:canBif}.

 Finally, suppose $\beta_+ \geq 0$.
 Then the equilibrium point either transitions from a stable node to unstable node (if $\beta_- \geq 0$) or from a stable focus to an unstable node (if $\beta_- < 0$).
 First, consider the case $\beta_- \geq 0$.
 For $\lambda$ small, but positive, the Jacobian of the system at the equilibrium point is